 There are also some hybrid style space heaters that are very energy efficient.
 They make use of a combination of the two styles I just covered.

-Lasko Designer Oscillating, Energy-Saving Space Heater
+1) Lasko: A Designer Oscillating, Energy-Saving Space Heater

 If you're after a relatively inexpensive space heater that's energy efficient and looks great, this product by Lasko might be right up your alley.
 It has a wide range of features and it's really user-friendly.